openaudible/openaudible_docker/README.md

 This project is hosted on [github](https://github.com/openaudible/openaudible_docker) and [dockerhub](https://hub.docker.com/r/openaudible/openaudible)

-This project is based on the excellent [linuxserver.io/webtop](https://docs.linuxserver.io/images/docker-webtop) remote desktop container.
+This project is based on the excellent [https://www.kasmweb.com/kasmvnc](https://www.kasmweb.com/kasmvnc) remote desktop container.

 ## Description

 OpenAudible runs on Linux, Mac, and Windows.
 This Docker container runs the latest linux version in a container running Ubuntu that is via web browser.
-It uses webtop by linuxserver.io.

 This allows you to run OpenAudible from a container, on the cloud, or from any Docker capable system (NAS system?).

-No passwords are needed to access the web page (so use care!).
+No passwords are needed to access the web page, but a password can be added by modifying the "run.sh" file.

 For personal use.
 Only one user can view web sessions at one time-so this can't be used to share the application with multiple viewers at the same time.